blinksocks/blinksocks/docs/config/README.md

 ```
 {
   ...
-  "transport": "websocket",
+  "transport": "ws",
   ...
 }
 ```

 2. How about presets?

-Although data sent from client is masked(accourding to [RFC-6455]), you should add cipher presets to ensure confidentiality because websocket server will transfer your data in plain text by default.
+Although data sent from client is masked(according to [RFC-6455]), you should add cipher presets to ensure confidentiality because websocket server will transfer your data in plain text by default.

 ### Log Path